paolocrosetto/A-choice-process-explanation-of-the-attraction-effect-data/README.md

 -   Download or clone this repository.
 -   Open the `.Rproj` file.
--   Open and run the following files:
+-   Open and run the following files in the following succession:
     -   `MLBAR_LOADING_LIBRARIES.Rmd` : loads necessary packages and functions to do graphs and tables
     -   `MLBAR_SIMULATIONS.Rmd` : to perform simulations of choices for the attraction, similarity and compromise effects
     -   `MLBAR_ESTIMATION.Rmd` : to perform estimates of the parameters of the MLBAR model and outputs resulting estimates